SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: Related Work

 \section{Related Work}

 \textbf{Simulation-based Robotic Benchmarks.} Since reproducibility in the real world is challenging, the setup of testing environments in physics simulators provides a workaround for benchmarking in robotics.
 For example, the Meta-World~\cite{yu2020meta} benchmark introduces 50 robotic manipulation tasks, which can be used to study meta-reinforcement learning and multitask learning.
 The robosuite~\cite{zhu2020robosuite} based on the MuJoCo physics engine~\cite{todorov2012mujoco} supports 9 manipulation tasks for different robots.
 The RLBench benchmark~\cite{james2020rlbench} increases the number of tasks to 100.
 The advantage of using simulation is that reproducibility is guaranteed for evaluation, and a large number of tasks can be used.
 However, due to the sim-to-real gap, the performance in simulation cannot simply be transferred to the real world.
-Although we can work on improving the physics simulators, nuances in the real world such as lighting, friction, external perturbation, etc., are extremely difficult to model in simulation.
-We need to have real-world benchmarks for robotics.
+Although there is concurrent research effort on improving the physics simulators, nuances in the real world such as lighting, friction, external perturbation, etc., are extremely difficult to model in simulation.
+This motivates our need to have real-world benchmarks for robotics.